tpisto/bitread/README.md

 <img src="https://github.com/tpisto/bitread/assets/226244/93251fe8-f790-4c57-84d0-58ebc14e1254" width="100px">

 # bitread
-Rust library to simply convert small binary data to Rust structs.
-This expect you to put bit count to every field.
-Lsb0 and Msb0 supported.
+The bitread library in Rust is designed to efficiently convert small binary data into Rust structs.
+It requires users to specify the bit count for each field and supports both Lsb0 and Msb0 formats.
+The library is streamlined, offering only "bits" and "map" attributes.
+The core concept behind bitread is:

-Only "bits" and "map" attributes available.
-Idea of this library is that:
+- Reliability: It's built to work effectively.

-- It works
+- Simplicity: Utilizing macro magic, it's easy to adapt for specific requirements.
-- It is really simple macro magic, so you can quickly adapt it to your specific needs
+- Lightweight: It's a concise declarative macro built upon [bitvec](https://github.com/ferrilab/bitvec).

-- This is only small declarative macro on top of [bitvec](https://github.com/ferrilab/bitvec)
+This approach ensures bitread is both user-friendly and versatile, catering to a wide range of binary data handling needs in Rust programming.

 Example:
 ```rust